rilldata/rill/docs/docs/changes/dashboard-changes.md

-measures: #defined in metrics-view,
+measures: #defined in metrics view,
     ...

-dimensions: #defined in metrics-view,
+dimensions: #defined in metrics view,
     ...

-security: #defined on both metrics-view and dashboard but different capabilities
+security: #defined on both metrics view and dashboard but different capabilities
     ...

 theme:  #defined in dashboard